 Beagles are overall an active, healthy breed of dog.
-Due to being bred to work, they do require a lot of daily exercise(1-2 hours per day) , a 10 minute walk around the block is not sufficient enough for a beagle.
+Due to being bred to work, they do enjoy a 10 minute walk around the block is not sufficient enough for a beagle.
+However I do have couch potato beagles and many get into your routine but you cannot walk them for a hour or two every day then just stop.
 With the beagle being a scent hound, they do tend to follow their noses most of the time and no matter how much you train them they will always do this as this is what they were bred to do.
 Beagles require a secure garden to roam about in , with high fences as they are well known for being escape artists and should only be allowed off lead to free run in secure areas.

 Beagles absolutely love food, sometimes a little too much and are very prone to putting weight on easily, therefore their food intake should be carefully monitored to ensure they don’t become fat.
 We recommend foods such as carrots and apples to be used as treats.